-- CLEP offers computer-based exams in 33 subjects.
-These 90-minute exams (exams with an essay component take additional time), can be administered only at official CLEP test centers.
+- CLEP offers computer-based exams in 34 subjects.
+These 90-minute exams (exams with an essay component take additional time) can be administered only at official CLEP test centers.

 - Exams are scored immediately upon completion of the exam unless an essay is involved.
-Essays are scored on a monthly basis and scores are sent following that process.
+Essays are scored on a monthly basis, and scores are sent following that process.
+Students can also view their scores one business day after taking their exam by logging in to the CLEP My Account registration portal.
+College Composition exam scores will be available online 2–3 weeks after testing.

-- CLEP score results can be sent to one college or university selected prior to testing.
+- CLEP score results can be sent to one college or university selected during registration.
 Additional score results can be sent at a later date for a $20 fee.
+Learn more about sending scores.

 Students with access to a credit card can pay for testing individually.
 Schools and districts can also pay for testing and may use CLEP vouchers to do so.